Callisto Network Cold Staking Protocol

 - 20% of staking reserve funds deployed during the second month (scheduled for December 11, 2018)

-- 20% of staking reserve funds deployed during the third month (scheduled for January 15, 2019)
+- 20% of staking reserve funds deployed during the third month (scheduled for January 15, 2019) It comes from every mine block in amount of 120 CLO.

 The normal average staking reward pool is 20,736,000 CLO/month.